MinoLiu/FCM-webpush-demo/README.md

 # setting.js config

-Go to firebase fill your Authorization key
+Go to firebase get your GCM_KEY and fill it

 and